Originally published: November 2016. Last updated: November 2018

 Climbing Mount Kilimanjaro can be a dangerous experience and there have been a few recorded deaths on Kilimanjaro.
 It can be even more dangerous if you are oblivious to the dangers that lead to death or coming close to it on Kilimanjaro.
 Much as the hostile conditions on the tallest mountain in Africa play a significant role, the human element contributes significantly, even when you travel with an ethical and fair treatment certified tour operator.
 A lack of prior planning and adequate preparation may be a recipe for disaster.
 As Benjamin Franklin once said, “Failure to plan is planning to fail.”
 Conversely, as Confucius is said to have concluded much earlier, “Luck is where opportunity meets preparation.”

-To plan adequately and prepare well, you need to have an idea of the inherent dangers associated with scaling Mount Kilimanjaro.
+To plan adequately and prepare well, you need to have an idea of the inherent dangers associated with climbing Kilimanjaro.
 You need to know what lies ahead in order for you to anticipate and steer clear of any looming danger of death while climbing Kilimanjaro.
 In doing so, you will be able to take necessary precautions and preventive measures to ensure you avoid any unfortunate outcomes during your hike.

 Let’s have a look at ten possible causes of death, illness and accidents associated with Mount Kilimanjaro.